kumarsushil10/social-and-shopping-ui-android/README.md

 # Features:
 * Usage of android Data binding.
-* MVVM Architecture + Clean architecture.
+* MVVM Architecture.
-* Dynamic Usage of Constraint Layout.
+* Usage of Constraint Layout.
 * Coil for image Loading.
 * Theming in M3 for Light and Dark.